michsak/EnLearner/README.md

 ## Downloading content
-As mentioned before words are downloaded from AWS (Amazon Elastic Compute Cloud - EC2). <br>
+As mentioned before words are downloaded from AWS EC2 instance. <br>
 The whole process is taking place in the background - it starts when app is launching and if there's no connection to the internet at the moment words are downloaded when the connection occurs.<br>
 In order to prevent user from the situation when he or she doesn't have access to the Internet at the moment, on every application start, when there's established an internet connection, there are downloaded 10 words.